The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 \emph{Zone tariffs} combine the ideas of flat and distance tariffs.
-The whole region is divided into \emph{tariff zones} and the length of a journey is approximated by the number of zones it visits.
-For all journeys crossing the same number of zones, the same price is charged.
+The whole region is divided into \emph{tariff zones} and the length of a journey is approximated by the number of traversed zones.
+In a counting zones pricing (which we consider), for all journeys traversing the same number of zones, the same price is charged.
 A flat tariff is applied within a zone.
-We analyze the basic zone tariff with and without double counting zones as well as two particularities, namely metropolitan zones and overlap areas.
+We start by analyzing the basic zone tariff and then extend our analysis to some particularities: metropolitan zones, overlap areas and single counting of zones (even if they are traversed multiple times).
 The modeling is a little different for each of these particularities.